liftedkilt/betterthan.gold/content/articles/lending.md

 {{< giphy XXdiedv0abxEIZxkQz >}}

 This rationale can be extended the other direction as well.
-If you have equity in dollar-denominated assets, you should borrow against them, and buy Bitcoin with it.
+If you have equity in dollar-denominated assets, you should borrow against them, and buy bitcoin with it.
 Why?
-Because the cost of repaying the debt in dollars will only get cheaper as the dollar falls in value, while the value of your Bitcoin will only rise.
+Because the cost of repaying the debt in dollars will only get cheaper as the dollar falls in value, while the value of your bitcoin will only rise.

 Do you own a home?
 Take out a home equity loan.